paritoshmmmec/python-testing-examples/README.md

 - SUT is calling a class
 - SUT is call a context manager

-## Caution :triangular_flag_on_post: :triangular_flag_on_post: :triangular_flag_on_post:
+## Caution :loudspeaker: :loudspeaker:

-- Order of patching inwards to outwards, so first decorator value will be applied to first parameter,
+- Order of patching is from inwards to outwards, so first decorator value will be applied to first parameter, next one will be applied to next parameter.
+(It will save a lot of headache)

 ```
 @patch.object('mock2')